Mika K.: Personal life

 Kostić graduated from the musical high school in Subotica and won a full scholarship for Berklee College of Music in Boston twice.
-She has two older sisters.
-One of them, Gordana, is an opera singer, who lives and works in London.
+She has two older sisters, one of whom is an opera singer in London.

 Kostić admires Beyoncé Knowles, Alicia Keys, Anastacia, Lauryn Hill, Toše Proeski, and Dino Dvornik.
-She is single.
-Kostić is fluent in Serbian, English, and Hungarian.
+She is fluent in Serbian, English, and Hungarian.

 Career

 Operacija trijumf

 Before the Operacija trijumf, Kostić had a few television appearances on the B92.
-In 2008, she achieved regional fame as a student of Operacija trijumf, Balkan version of Endemol's Fame Academy.
-At the opening gala event, she performed "Molitva", the Eurovision Song Contest 2007 winning song of Marija Šerifović, with another student Milica Radošević and Šerifović herself.
-After series of additional competitions, broadcast on Operacija trijumf special show, the audience decided to give Kostić and Macedonian Kristijan Jovanov a second chance.
+In 2008, she achieved regional fame as a student of Operacija trijumf, the Balkan version of Endemol's Fame Academy.
+At the opening gala event, she performed "Molitva", the Eurovision Song Contest 2007 winning song of Marija Šerifović, with Šerifović herself and another student, Milica Radošević.
+After a series of additional competitions, broadcast on the Operacija trijumf special show, the audience decided to give Kostić and Macedonian Kristijan Jovanov a second chance.

 Kostić and Jovanov entered the academy after the fifth gala event.
-The sixth gala was her first performance as a student.
-She sang En Vogue's hit single "Free Your Mind" with Sonja Bakić.
-However, all students were nominated and Kostić and Jovanov, as the students least known to the audience, left the academy after the seventh gala.
-She performed "Kofer ljubavi" of famous Macedonian singer Kaliopi with Kaliopi herself.
+Kostić's first performance as a student was at the sixth gala, where she sang En Vogue's hit single "Free Your Mind" with Sonja Bakić.
+Kostić and Jovanov, as the students least known to the audience, left the academy after the seventh gala, where Kostić performed "Kofer ljubavi" by Macedonian singer Kaliopi with Kaliopi herself.
+After her performance with Kostić on the Operacija trijumf, Kaliopi said Kostić was her favourite on the show and that she is preparing a song for Kostić because she is impressed by her voice.

 When she was nominated, Kostić cried and said that she did not want to leave the academy and she and Jovanov are not responsible for the things that had happened earlier at the academy.
 She later said that "this is injustice", and that she feels sorry because the audience could not meet her better.

-During the show, she performed the following songs: